sage-code/maj/alphabet.md

 **notes:**

-* the order of letters is changed from ISO standard;
+* the order of letters is different from ISO standard;
-* these letters are not used for hand writing script;
+* for hand writing (script) Maj is using different letters;

 ## Capitalization

-Maj uses both lowercase and uppercase letters.
+Maj uses both lowercase and uppercase letters from Latin alphabet.

 * Names are written with uppercase letters;
 * Nouns are written with first capital letter;